opendaylight/transportpce/docs/developer-guide.rst

    - service-path-rpc-result : result of service RPC

+Device Renderer
+^^^^^^^^^^^^^^^

+-  RPC call

+   -  service-path used in SR0 as an intermediate solution to address directly the renderer from a REST NBI to create OCH-OTU4-ODU4 interfaces on network port of otn devices.

+   -  otn-service-path used in SR0 as an intermediate solution to address directly the renderer from a REST NBI for otn-service creation.
+Otn service-creation through service-implementation-request call from the Service Handler will be supported in later Magnesium releases

 Topology Management Service
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

 -  Data structure

    -  network list : composed of networks(openroadm-topology, netconf-topology)
-   -  node list : composed of node-id
+   -  node list : composed of nodes identified by their node-id
-   -  link list : composed of link-id
+   -  link list : composed of links identified by their link-id
    -  node : composed of roadm, xponder link : composed of links of different types (roadm-to-roadm, express, add-drop ...)